 If your child needs help brushing their teeth, consider an electric toothbrush.

-The benefits of a quality electric toothbrush include the following:
+The 5 benefits of using an electric toothbrush for kids include the following:

 1. Electric toothbrushes remove plaque more effectively than manual toothbrushes.